-- 2.1 Apply the Parking Management Framework in City Centre parking precincts to optimise utilisation and improve consistency of restrictions. - 2.2 Undertake parking surveys in local centres to understand issues, challenges and opportunities to optimise utilisation and improve consistency of restrictions, and implement changes as required. - 2.3 Investigate the feasibility of vehicle mounted licence plate recognition systems to complement current enforcement and collection of real time utilisation data. - 2.4 Review allocation of kerbside space in local centres to better match allocation with adjacent land uses and facilitate flexible use.
+- 2.1 Apply the Parking Management Framework in City Centre parking precincts to optimise utilisation and improve consistency of restrictions. - 2.2 Undertake parking surveys in local centres to understand issues, challenges and opportunities to optimise utilisation and improve consistency of restrictions. - 2.3 Investigate the feasibility of vehicle mounted licence plate recognition systems to complement current enforcement and collection of real time utilisation data. - 2.4 Review allocation of kerbside space in local centres to better match allocation with adjacent land uses and facilitate flexible use.